minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

-As the weeks wore on, I grew concerned that the Pfitz plans had very little speed work, despite knowing that the key part of the Pfitz plans is the mid-week “medium” long run of mostly 14-15 miles, I stuck to the plan and trusted the process, reassuring myself that race specificity is the best training and that I still had endurance stamina to build after taking several months off earlier in the year.
+As the weeks wore on, I grew concerned that the Pfitz plans had very little speed work, despite knowing that the key part of the Pfitz plans is the mid-week “medium” long run of mostly 14-15 miles.
+I stuck to the plan and trusted the process, reassuring myself that race specificity is the best training and that I still had endurance stamina to build after taking several months off earlier in the year.